January 30

 1595.
 The first performance of Shakespeare's "Romeo and Juliet".

 Like so many of his plays, "Romeo and Juliet" was his version of an already existing drama, adapted to meet the expectations of an English audience that was mixed between the aristocracy and the urban peasantry.
 From the Italian commedia dell’arte he borrowed plots for "The Merchant of Venice", "The Tempest", "Two Gentlemen of Verona", "Othello", "The Taming of the Shrew" and "The Comedy of Errors".
-For "Romeo and Juliet" his source of sources was a novella by Masuccio Salernitano, the pen-name of Tommaso dei Guardati (1410-1475), which had been reworked at least twice before Shakespeare had a go at it; the first time as "Giulietta e Romeo" or "Historia novellamente ritrovata di due nobili amanti" by Luigi da Porto (1485-1529); the second time as "Giuletta e Romeo" by Matteo Bandello (1485-1561).
-Salernitano's text does not specifically locate the tale in place, but both da Porto and Bandello did locate it, in the city of Verona, in the region of Venice.
+For "Romeo and Juliet" his source of sources was a novella by Masuccio Salernitano, which had been reworked at least twice before Shakespeare had a go at it; the first time as "Giulietta e Romeo" or "Historia novellamente ritrovata di due nobili amanti" by Luigi da Porto (1485-1529); the second time as "Giuletta e Romeo" by Matteo Bandello (1485-1561).
+Salernitano's text does not specifically locate the tale in place, and his lovers are named Mariotto e Ganozza; both da Porto and Bandello did locate it, in the city of Verona, in the region of Venice.

-John Florio was a scholar, educator, translator and poet, who wrote his poetry in English and Latin as well as in Italian.
-It so impressed Shakespeare's patron, Henry Wriothesley, the third Earl of Southampton, that he unceremoniously transferred his patronage to Florio, depriving Shakespeare of his stipend.
+was a scholar, educator, translator and poet, who wrote his poetry in English and Latin as well as in Italian, and contributed more than a thousand words to the English language (click here)

 Some authorities believe that Emilia Bassano was Shakespeare's mistress (he gave her first name to Iago's wife and her last name, with a minor variation, to Portia's beau), suspecting her of being the mysterious "Dark Lady of the Sonnets", though this is unlikely.
 There is no doubt that Shakspeare knew Emilia and the members of her Venetian theatre family both on a professional and a social basis.
 As Venetians, the Bassano family would have been thoroughly trained in the theatre, arts and literature of the commedia dell'arte, and thoroughly acquainted with the Venetian works of Italian renaissance literature.
-It is quite likely that the Bassanos possessed both da Porto's and Bandello's novellas of the story of Romeo & Juliet – or Juliet and Romeo as it was in their versions - and that they performed these on various occasions, including in London.
+It is quite likely that the Bassanos possessed both da Porto's and Bandello's novellas of the story of Romeo & Juliet – or "Giuletta and Romeo" as it was in their versions - and that they performed these on various occasions, including in London.
 Da Porto names the two feuding families the Capuleti and the Montechhi, after two physically opposing castles bearing these names just outside Verona.
 Bandello's "Giuletta e Romeo" was translated into French by Pierre Boaistuau, and it is he who renders the family names into French as Capulet and Montague.
 There is also Arthur Brooke's "The Tragical History of Romeus and Juliet", based on Boaistuau's French version of Bandello, which Shakespeare may well have known.

 Vanessa Redgrave as Isidora Duncan (see May 27) in the 1968 biopic